Can’t Get Numb

 Choice of local anaesthetic

 The most common anaesthetic solution used nowadays (lidocaine with adrenaline – also known as lignocaine or xylocaine) works best for most situations.
-But some people may have a high resistance to a particular local.
-So if for some reason a particular local anaesthetic doesn’t work for you, your dentist can use a different one (for example articaine).
+But some people may have a high resistance to a particular local anaesthetic.
+In that case, your dentist can use a different one (for example articaine).

 It was once explained to me that there are a small number of people who either don’t respond to anaesthesia or have a wacky nerve structure that makes it hard to place the novocain etc. where it will work 100%.
 I have to think this is my case.
 The dentist who told me this is now deceased and I’m running out of new ones to go to.
 If you were in my position, what would you do?